espressif/arduino-esp32/docs/source/guides/docs_contributing.rst

 Be sure to include a very comprehensive description, add all the parameters in and out, and describe the desired output.

-If the function use a spacific structure, you can also describe the structure in the same function block or add a specific section if the structure is shared with other functions.
+If the function uses a specific structure, you can also describe the structure in the same function block or add a specific section if the structure is shared with other functions.

 Basic Usage
 ^^^^^^^^^^^

 Some APIs are more complex to use or require more steps in order to configure or initialize.
-If the API is not straight forward in terms of usalibilty, plese consider adding a how to use section, describing all the steps to get the API configured.
+If the API is not straightforward in terms of usability, please consider adding a how-to-use section describing all the steps to get the API configured.

 Here is an example: